 If you are a solo worker or a brand new startup, you may very well find that most paid VoIP providers are out of the range of what you can afford.
 If this is the case, then we suggest looking at our guide to virtual phone systems.
 These services often have fewer features than VoIP and require a separate line, but they come at a substantially lower cost.

 VoIP Phone System Features

-VoIP phone systems with CRM integration allow sales teams to unify customer call data in a single location rather than across multiple systems.
-Many providers offer integration tools for platforms like Salesforce, HubSpot, Pipedrive, and Freshsales.
+VoIP phone services with CRM integrations allow sales teams to unify customer call data in a single location rather than across multiple software solutions.
+Many systems on the market offer integration tools for platforms like Salesforce, HubSpot, Pipedrive, and Freshsales.

 Phone Number Porting

 If you are an established business and have a personal attachment to your existing phone number, you can still benefit from using a VoIP system.
 The majority of VoIP providers offer some way to port your existing number into their service.
 Depending on the system, you can either do this yourself or have a customer service associate do it for you.

 When you adopt a new VoIP service, you will have the option of adopting a new local or toll-free number with a 1-800 prefix.
 A local number is ideal for organizations that do most of their business within one community.
 However, a toll-free number can make your company look more established to customers.
 We recommend looking at our guide to business phone numbers for more information.